 Doug Fredeen, PE

-Doug received his Bachelor of Science in Civil Engineering from the University of Arkansas and is a licensed Professional Engineer in Oklahoma and Arkansas.
-He…View Profile
+Doug received his Bachelor of Science in Civil Engineering from the University of Arkansas and is a licensed Professional Engineer in Missouri, Kansas, Oklahoma and…View Profile

 Hard works pays off in a number of ways.
 Recently I had the honor of becoming a Principal at Wallace Engineering.
 An honor I don’t take lightly and couldn’t have ever happened without the support from a strong team at Wallace, both in Tulsa and in our Oklahoma City office.
 The time and effort put into this honor is considerable and ongoing and the results came fairly early.
 Another effort that is time consuming and ever ongoing and results are not seen right away is being a parent.
 This accomplishment of hard work could have never happened on my own and I am thankful I have a great teammate in this endeavor.
 My wife, Charlotte, of 35 years and counting, has been the rock of our family and the best teammate in this role of parenting a person could ever ask for.
 The results are two very beautiful daughters, now young women.